CodePushGo/website/src/content/blog/en/capacitor-plugin-contribution-guide.md

 2.  **README Structure**: Include essential information like installation steps, configuration instructions, platform-specific requirements, usage examples, and a detailed API reference.

-Well-written documentation ensures that your plugin is easy to adopt and contributes to the broader Capacitor community.
+Well-written documentation ensures that your plugin is easy to adopt and contributes to the broader React Native community.

 ###### sbb-itb-f9944d2

 ## Plugin Testing Guide

-Testing Capacitor plugins involves focusing on a few critical areas to ensure smooth functionality and reliability.
+Testing React Native plugins involves focusing on a few critical areas to ensure smooth functionality and reliability.

 ### Native Bridge Tests